liladas/serverless_demo/README.md

-# AWS Serverless Demo presented at REPS-MX
+# REPS & Co -- AWS Serverless Demo

 Introduction to AWS Serverless

 See the [Changelog](./CHANGELOG.md) for the latest happenings to this repo.